darnrain/Lemon-Drop-Hi-Res-audio-source-code/readme.txt

 I cant program with how disorganized the original mixer_paths file is.
 This is how I tabbed all lines and fixed it.
 I use arch linux.

 Example:
 cat your_mixer_paths_file.xml | sed 's/^[ \t]*//' > new_mixer_paths_file.xml

 sed commands:

 Move all lines to the left:
 sed 's/^[ \t]*//'

 Tab all lines:

-ed 's/^/\t/'
+sed 's/^/\t/'

 The mixer_paths.xml file must have zero duplicates, or your phone will not boot.
-This is how you can check:

-uniq -d your_mixer_paths_file.xml
+This is how you can check: uniq -d your_mixer_paths_file.xml